 Root touch-ups are recommended every four to six weeks, while highlights are suggested to be touched up every six to eight weeks.
 Use purple shampoo to retain color in between salon visits.

-10. Bleaching Doesn’t Hurt
+10. Bleaching Doesn’t Hurt.

-Beauty may be a pain in some instances, but when it comes to bleaching hair, you’ll need to really think about how much you’re willing to go through.
+Beauty may be a pain in some instances, but when it comes to bleaching your hair, you’ll need to really think about how much you’re willing to go through.

 Applying bleach to the scalp or anywhere at your roots will definitely be felt.
-But the good news is it only hurts that badly the first time.
+But the good news is that it only hurts that badly the first time.
 If you feel a lot of discomfort, alert your stylist.